Step-by-step guidance with links to official sites and realistic payment timelines.

 - Print your registration slip

-Pro Tip: Apply online first, then visit the labour office to finalize.
-It’s faster than doing everything in person.
+Pro tip: Apply online first, then visit the labour office to finalise.
+This is significantly faster.

 Step 2: Visit Your Local Labour Office